ngdonna2020/Guide/README.md

 # Path/File (Packaged workbooks have no data security so data can be seen w/o encryption)
 - Default path for supporting files, data source, icon, log: Documents/My Tableau Repository
 - 4 tableau file types - tds, tde, twb, twbx
 - TDS  contains  the  info to  connect to the  original data source and does NOT contain the actual data.
-It can contain groups, calculated fields
+It can contain modifications you've made on top of the actual data.
+TDS file contains: calculated fields, Data source type, Default field properties, Connection info, Groups and sets
-- TWB contains worksheets and dashboards and info necessary to connect to data source and info needed to build the view, but NOT the actual data.
+- TWB contains >=1 worksheets and >=0 dashboards & stories and info necessary to connect to data source and info needed to build the view, but NOT the actual data.
 A link is rather established to the data source.
 The next time we open the TWB file, the views will automatically update wrt. to the changes in the underlying data source
 - TWBX is all  in 1.
-It contains  viz,  info  needed  to  build the  viz, and a copy ofthe  data source.
+Single zip file contains workbook, viz,  info needed to  build the  viz, and a copy of the data source.
 It doesn’t contain extracts of the data but can contain both live and data extracts.
-Best if want to eliminate the barrier of data access
+Best if want to eliminate the barrier of data access/sharing your work with ppl who don’t have access to the original data.
-- TDE is a snapshot of the data that Tableau stores locally.
+- TDE is a snapshot of the data that Tableau stores locally (local copy of a subset or entire data set that you can use to share data with ppl/ need to work offline).
 Good for very large datasets of which we only need few fields.
 Performance is optimised because it queries  its  own database engine instead of the local data source.
+- .hyper: Create larger extracts with billions of rows of data.
+Because .hyper extracts can support more data, you can consolidate .tde extracts into a single .hyper extract.
+Create and refresh extracts faster, version 2020.3 supports faster extract creation and refreshes for even larger data sets.
+Experience better performance when interacting with views that use extract data sources: Although smaller extracts continue to perform efficiently, larger extracts perform more efficiently.
-# Data source/ Tableau Reader/ Publish/ Export
+# Data source/ Tableau Reader/ Publish
 - can add filter in Data Source window to filter data (Data Source filter)
 - can  either  embed  data  source  in  the workbook for others to use, or publish it separately.
 Include external files means that there are things like custom geo encoding that the server wont have access to and would want to include those.
 - save new data source as .tds :go to data menu on top. choose current connected data source.
 Then click on Add to Saved Data sources.
 This will save all calculated fields, changes to fields ...
 It  will  be  saved  in  My  Tableau  Repository  ->  Mydatasources and also appear on Tableau Home Page under saved data sources like SampleSuperStore.
 - can publish viz to tableau online (hosted by Tableau) or server (hosted by our organisation).
 Tableau public is free, good for making public viz that contain non sensitive data.
 Before we can publish on Tableau online, we need to be invited by admin and create username and password.
 The URL for tableau online is http://online.tableau.com
 - Tableau reader is free  and less powerful version of Desktop with limited viewing capabilities.
 Doesn’t have full editing features  -  can  sort etc only basic things.
 Can open .twbx files and view the vizzes.

+# Export
 - Data can be exported to an MS Access DB (Data is the option name ) or Excel.
+- Export dashboard as image: copy just 1 of the worksheets not the entire dashboard (Right click on the dashboard, choose Copy, then image OR Click on Worksheet in the Menu bar followed by Export, then choose Image)
+- NOT exsist: Using the floating export worksheet option on the Dashboard

 # Cube data source
 - Cube data source can only be used as primary in a blend and supported only for Tableau Desktop on windows